 Do you want to find the most delicate Linux Graphic Card?
 Do you want to buy a new Linux-compatible graphics card but aren’t sure what to get?
 We can assist!
 Here is a list of the top graphics cards for Linux

-On Microsoft Windows, no matter what graphics card you install on your pc, it will work.
-Is the Main reason that?
+On Microsoft Windows, no matter what graphics card you install on your PC, it will work.
+Is that the main reason why?
 Microsoft Windows is the most widely used PC operating system globally, and companies take it seriously by working with Microsoft to deliver the latest drivers.

 This is not the case with Linux.
 Not every graphics card that you connect to your Linux OS will function.
 Why is this the case?
 Nvidia graphics cards need proprietary drivers to function correctly.
 Because Linux is an open-source platform, many Linux OS opt not to distribute closed-source drivers out of fear of being sued or think their customers should not use proprietary drivers on principle.